bghojogh/Generative-LLE/README.md

 ### Module running

-## Theory of GLLE algorithms
+## Theory of GLLE algorithms used in module

-This is the open-source code for the GLLE module.

 The theory of this module is explained in detail in the following paper: